Search notes:

 Examples of level 2 hypervisors include

-Because Hyper-V is a level 1 hypervisor, it means that Windows 10, once Hyper-V is enabled, the OS itself becomes a virtual machine.
+Because Hyper-V is a level 1 hypervisor, it means that Windows 10, once Hyper-V is enabled, itself becomes a virtual machine.

 TODO